Ansley Wilcox: Personal life

 Ansely Wilcox died of throat cancer on January 26, 1930, one day before his 74th birthday.
 He is buried in the Rumsey plot in Forest Lawn Cemetery.

 Associations and civic activities

-Wilcox is also remembered as a founder of the Charity Organization Society and the Fitch Crèche, the first day center for working mothers in the United States.
+Wilcox founded the Charity Organization Society in 1877 and served as its president.
+He also founded the Fitch Crèche, the first day center for working mothers in the United States.
 Many of these groups met informally the Wilcox home to make decisions and plan events.
 He was also a founding member of the Wanakah Country Club and enjoyed riding his horses and polo ponies in Delaware Park.
 The garden at 641 Delaware was also one of his passions.
 Although a professional gardener was on staff, Wilcox often tended the flowers himself.
+He also served as president of the Civil Service Reform Association of Buffalo.

+Wilcox was a member of the board of managers of the State Reformatory in Elmira in 1899.
+He was a trustee of the Buffalo General Hospital.
 He spent his time in charity work, golfing, riding and gardening.
 He also took a particular interest in the politics behind the development of the hydro-electric power plants in Niagara Falls in the 1920s.